Small-Space Kitchen Gear

 Prices and availability change constantly, so we don’t quote figures here — tap through to see the current price on Amazon.

-Winnie’s take: I bought a 2-quart model first because it was cheap and I wasn’t sure I’d use it.
-I used it constantly, immediately hated cooking in tiny batches, and upgraded within a month.
+Winnie’s take: The pattern in buyer reviews is remarkably consistent: people who start with a 2-quart model because it’s cheap almost always say they regretted the tiny-batch cooking and upgraded within a month.
 Buy the size that fits your actual dinner, not the size that fits your hesitation.

 Best overall small-kitchen pick